DevOpsVisions/devopsvisions.github.io/_posts/2024-10-07-github-limits.md

 - Split them across multiple releases.
 - Use Git LFS (Large File Storage) for large assets.

-For more details on GitHub Releases and how to manage them, you can check out the [GitHub Releases Documentation](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-your-repository).

 ## 4. Repository Size Limits